Wondering how to save money to travel the world?

 We don’t regret a single penny-pinching move that we made, and we didn’t mind it much at the time, either.

-It’s absolutely amazing how little restaurant meals and small creature comforts matter when chasing a passion–and we were on fire with passion during the months leading up to our departure (and luckily for us, every day since).
+It’s absolutely amazing how little restaurant meals and small creature comforts matter when chasing a passion–and we were on fire with passion during the months leading up to starting our round-the-world trip (and luckily for us, every day since).

 At the time we started saving for travel, we were both working standard office jobs in San Antonio, where we owned a home and had a fairly typical US suburban lifestyle.

-It has been more than 5 years since we initially saved up $40,000 in cash to spend on a 6 month round the world trip… and thanks to both our sizable savings account and some hard and creative work, we managed to craft a life of travel that meant we never had to go back to those 9-to-5 jobs again.
+It has been a decade (!) since we started to feverishly save money to travel… and thanks to both the sizable savings account we built and some hard and creative work, we managed to craft a life of travel that meant we never had to go back to those 9-to-5 jobs again.

-Finances are often far too individual for sweeping proclamations–if I read one more post suggesting to cut down on cab fares in order to save for a trip, my eyes will roll into the back of my head: some of us don’t come from places with oodles of cabs or any useful public transportation options in the first place.
+If I had read one more post suggesting to cut down on cab fares to save money for travel in those days, my eyes would have rolled into the back of my head.
+Some of us don’t come from places with oodles of cabs or any useful public transportation options in the first place!

 That doesn’t make the author’s advice useless–just useless to us.
 Usually, though, we’re able to pull out 1-2 ideas from each author and make them our own.
 That’s my goal for this list, as well.

-This isn’t a start-to-finish how-to guide for anyone, it’s simply our experience of saving money for travel.
+This isn’t a start-to-finish how-to guide for anyone, it’s simply our experience of saving money to travel the world.

 Take what sounds interesting, and leave the rest.